ackens/-godot-gj-api/README.md

 # GameJolt API plugin for Godot Engine.

+This branch will be merged with master when the plugin is up-to-date with the 1.2 ver. of gamejolt api.
+The branch is unstable so use master please.

 ## About
 **The plugin has been rewritten!
 New features include:**
 * Parameters to the api calls can be passed both as strings and numbers